AdMoR/admor.github.io/_posts/2021-06-01-Find your online clone.markdown

 ## Aftermath

+All the code can be found on [this github repo](https://github.com/AdMoR/sozy-face-embedding)

 Results were however a bit disspointing even with a reasonbale amount of faces scrapped.
 You don't find a doppelganger of anyone with just a few pictures of a large set of celebrities.